Yoshio Kodaira: Trial and execution

 Kodaira was arrested on 20 August and denied responsibility for three of the murders in court.
 On 18 June 1947, the district court tried him for seven of his suspected 10 murders.
 One of the victims was never identified, and after the fifth murder, Kodaira is known to have committed necrophilia with the corpse.
 The Supreme Court sentenced Kodaira to death on 16 November 1948.

 Kodaira was executed on 5 October 1949 at Miyagi Prison in Sendai.
 On his final day, Kodaira said "I am fortunate to be able to die on such a calm and peaceful day."

 Media

+The third segment of Love and Crime, a 1969 anthology film directed by Teruo Ishii, is about Kodaira.

 Based on his case, David Peace published the novel Tokyo Year Zero in 2007.